Orange-OpenSource/fiware-cepheus/doc/examples/4_CepAndBrokerAndOrion/index.md

     cd doc/examples/mocks/mock-orion
     mvn spring-boot:run

-In a second terminal, launch Cepheus-lb:
+In a second terminal, launch Cepheus-Broker:

-    cd cepheus-lb
+    cd cepheus-broker
     mvn spring-boot:run

 Default configuration should launch it on port :8081 on your machine.